Please note: We do not take any insurances for services through Rochester Center For Sexual Wellness

 We take pride in the time and care we give to each patient.
-Insurance plans often severely limit the time a practitioner can spend with a patient and sometimes the kind of care (for instance, couples therapy is not covered by most insurers); therefore, most of our providers do not participate in network plans.* You may be able to use a health savings account, or you may request a statement to submit to your insurer for reimbursement.
+Insurance plans often severely limit the time a practitioner can spend with a patient and sometimes the kind of care (for instance, couples therapy is not covered by most insurers); therefore, our providers do not participate in network plans.* You may be able to use a health savings account, or you may request a statement to submit to your insurer for reimbursement.
 You may want to contact your insurance company with the following questions:

 - How does my health plan cover “out-of-network” medical and mental health treatment?

 - What is the process for submitting an “out-of-network” claim?

 Out-of-Network Claims for services with Dr. Kranz can now be submitted through Reimbursify.
 Your first claim through reimbursify is on us, after that each claim is only $3.99 (payable to Reimbursify).

 Click HERE to file a claim for services rendered by Dr. Kranz through Reimbursify.
 (Currently, claims for other RCSW clinicians are not supported through Reimbursify.)

 Unlike in-network doctors, out-of-network doctors are not contracted with health insurance companies.
 Doctors contracted with insurance companies follow insurance company “reasonable and customary” guidelines that determine the type of coverage they provide for different types of services.
 Though there are cases where health insurance companies will help cover the cost of your out-of-network doctor’s visit, in many cases they pay less for treatment with an out-of-network doctor, depending on what is being treated.